stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Creating path list
     New Path: 3 1
     mpath: 3 1
+    Potential values for the path: 0
     Size of old path list: 1
     Size of new path list: 2
     Path 0: 3 1
     Path 1: 3 1 0
     mpath: 3 1 0
+    Potential values for the path: 6
     Size of old path list: 2
     Size of new path list: 3
     Path 0: 3 1